helixiora/helixiora-lorelai/docs/getting_started.md

 #### From the command line

 1. Initiate the document crawling process: `./indexer.py`.
+The indexer lives in [the tools directory](../tools/readme.md).
 2. Check Pinecone to ensure your documents have been indexed successfully.

 #### From the web UI